localvoid/ivi/packages/ivi/README.md

 #### Stateless Components

 One of the unique features in ivi is that it doesn't store any magic properties like keys on "Virtual DOM" nodes.
-Decoupling magic properties from "Virtual DOM" nodes allows us to use simple immediately invocated functions as stateless components.
+Decoupling magic properties from "Virtual DOM" nodes allows us to use simple immediately invoked functions as stateless components.

 ```js